-The power to arrest without warrant already exists in different contexts in IRPA, and its constitutionality has been considered by the courts in those different contexts.
-For example, the power to arrest without warrant in subsection 55(2) of IRPA allows an officer to make an arrest when he or she "... has reasonable and probable grounds to believe the person falls within several inadmissible classes ... and for believing that the person would fail to appear for an inquiry or determination, or poses a danger to the public."
+The power to arrest without warrant already exists in different contexts in the IRPA, and its constitutionality has been considered by the courts in those different contexts.
+For example, the power to arrest without warrant in section 55(2) of the IRPA allows an officer to make an arrest when he or she "... has reasonable and probable grounds to believe the person falls within several inadmissible classes ... and for believing that the person would fail to appear for an inquiry or determination, or poses a danger to the public."
+26

-The Supreme Court of Canada has recently made general comments about arrest without warrant, arrest based on a ministerial order, or automatic detention without a warrant under former section 82 of IRPA.
-Chief Justice McLachlin, on behalf of a unanimous Court, stated that "... the rule of law does not categorically prohibit automatic detention or detention on the basis of an executive decision"; however, Charter provisions surrounding other aspects of arrest and detention continue to apply.
+In 2007, the Supreme Court of Canada made general comments about arrest without warrant, arrest based on a ministerial order, or automatic detention without a warrant under former section 82 of the IRPA.
+These comments were made in regards to security certificates issued in relation to a permanent resident.
+Chief Justice Beverly McLachlin, on behalf of a unanimous Court, stated that "... the rule of law does not categorically prohibit automatic detention or detention on the basis of an executive decision"; however, Charter27 provisions surrounding other aspects of arrest and detention continue to apply.28